pkarsy/AutomaticSchoolBellTimer/README.md

 ### 5Ghz wifi.
 Currrently not working
 At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
 This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time.
 When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be trivial to use the new chip, and if I can, I will try to update this page.

-### Using Tasmota instead of an embeded programming language (Arduino, micropython circuitpyton, lua or even ESP-IDF)
+### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua or even ESP-IDF) ?
 Tasmota solves for us some very important aspects of the project.
 Implementing all theese features in bare metal will be very difficult and time consuming.

 - Network connectivity (this includes WIFI autoconnect, optionally MQTT client autoconnect)